Brunarrgarcia/MovieCorrelationProject/README.md

 # MovieCorrelationProject
-Movie Correlation project in Python
+In this project I will be using data exploration, cleaning and visualization in Python using pandas, seaborn, numpy and matplotlib libraries.